DHELLMAN/Note-Taking-App/README.md

 # TASK-REMAINING

 1. Implementing RTK Query is remaining.
-2. Validation code to be implemented for registration.
-3. Deployment of app is remaining.
+2. Deployment of app is remaining.
-4. Refining the UI and doing more styling.